 This tradition recognizes an individual or individuals who have demonstrated a passion for honoring hop heritage in our region.
 The selected individual or individuals must follow the generous and committed example set forth by the first Hop Fest King -John Alden Haight.
 John Alden Haight was a Professor Emeritus of Horticulture at Morrisville State College.
 He was passionate about hop heritage and actively shared his wealth of knowledge on hops with everyone, expanding hop awareness in the region.

-2001 - Assemblyman Bill Magee, Chairman of the NY House Agriculture Committee and lead supporter of hop related programs.
-Longtime supporter of the Madison County Historical Society.
+2001 - Assemblyman Bill Magee, Chairman of the NY House Agriculture Committee and lead supporter of hop-related programs.
+A longtime supporter of the Madison County Historical Society.
 He is a strong supporter of the effort to reestablish the hops industry in Madison County and New York State.

 2008 - Dan Mitchell, Owner, Ithaca Beer Company and producer of NYS hop beer.
 In 1999, Dan Mitchell wrote a paper at Cornell University titled “The history of hop” which became part of the Northeast Hop Alliance initiative.

-2009 - Becca Jablonski,former Agriculture Economic Specialist for Madison County, who secured grant funding for the Hop Harvester now housed at Morrisville Sate College.
+2009 - Becca Jablonski, former Agriculture Economic Specialist for Madison County, who secured grant funding for the Hop Harvester now housed at Morrisville State College.

-2010 - David Katleski, Empire Brewing Company and President of the New York Brewer’s Association and advocate for the use of New York grown hops.
+2010 - David Katleski, Founder and President of Empire Brewing Company and President of the New York Brewer’s Association and advocate for the use of New York grown hops.
 In 2010, David Katleski, Tim Butler, and the Empire Brewing Company created the Empire State Pale Ale, the first beer produced with one hundred percent Madison County, New York hops in over 50 years.

 2011 - Senator David Valesky, advocate for the NYS Farm Brewery Legislation and longtime supporter of the Madison County Historical Society.
 He is a strong supporter of the effort to reestablish the hops industry in Madison County and New York State.